 “Having it all” is a seemingly popular and understandably enticing idea, but the truth is that it’s a naive and frankly immature fantasy.
+The simple fact is that no one can possibly have everything.

 In my early and mid twenties I, like most guys my age, wanted to get as big, strong, and ripped as possible.
 But I’ve realized a few things as I’ve gotten older: